 How many MEPs?

-Since 1 July 2014 there have been 751 MEPs in the European Parliament, as laid down in the Lisbon Treaty.
+From 1 July 2014 to 31 January 2020, 751 MEPs were elected to the European Parliament, as laid down in the Lisbon Treaty.

 The proposal ensures that seats are distributed in an "objective, fair, durable and transparent way".
-If approved by the European Council, the new distribution of seats should respect the principle of "degressive proportionality", whereby larger member states have less seats than smaller ones in relation to their population; MEPs from larger member states represent more citizens than those from smaller ones.
-But the change also reflects any change in the number of member states and demographic trends, and respect the overall balance of the institutional system.
+In line with the Treaty on European Union, the new distribution of seats respects the principle of "degressive proportionality", whereby larger member states have fewer seats than smaller ones in relation to their population; MEPs from larger member states represent more citizens than those from smaller ones.